Rob Murphy (gridiron football): Professional career

 Murphy signed with the Cincinnati Bengals in 1999, was on the practice squad and was picked up by the Kansas City Chiefs in the last week of the 1999 season and signed to the active roster.
 He was allocated by the Chiefs to NFL Europe and played and started 10 games with the Frankfurt Galaxy in 2000.

 He was put on the injured reserve by the Kansas City Chiefs in 2000 and was released at the end of the season.
-Murphy was drafted 184th overall by the Chicago Enforcers in the 2001 XFL Draft and started 11 games including their playoff game.
+Murphy was selected 184th overall by the Chicago Enforcers in the 2001 XFL draft and started 11 games including their playoff game.

 At the end of the XFL season Murphy signed a free agent contract with the Indianapolis Colts.
 Signed to active roster in week 3.
 But did not see any action.
 In 2002, he played in 10 games and 1 playoff game against the NY Jets and was also used as a short yardage tight end.
 He was released in August 2003 and immediately signed with the San Francisco 49ers.
 He played in 2 games in 2003.
 In 2004 Murphy played in 14 games at the guard position.

 In Spring of 2005 he was released and signed by the Detroit Lions.
 He was released at the end of training camp but was signed back at the halfway point in the season.
 He went unsigned in the NFL after the end of the 2005 season.